-- All of the classified units and unclassified properties currently in the state park system (including those prepared when a unit, in earlier years, had a name different from its present one);
+- All of the classified units and unclassified properties currently in the state park system (including those prepared when a unit had a name different from its present one);

-- The “subunits” which are internal to many of the basic units; and
+- The “subunits” that are internal to some park; and

-- Units which have been divested from the system.
+- Units that have been divested from the system.